 Initial Outbreak Report

 Date:

-Brief Description of Outbreak Name of Facility:
+Brief Description of Outbreak

+Name of Facility:

 Location of cases:

 Date of first case:

 Predominant signs and symptoms:

 Progression to other areas:

-Progression to other areas:
+Is affected area completely separate?
+(Tool 38)

 If yes, can it be kept completely separate?

 If no, can it be made and kept completely separate?

-Actions Taken

-Date and time reported to Public Health (Tool 2a)

-Activation of Outbreak Management Team:

-Notification of external service providers (eg. BC Ambulance, Medigas):

-"Just in time" in-services to staff:
+Actions Taken Date and time reported to Public Health (Tool 2a) Activation of Outbreak Management Team: Notification of external service providers (eg. BC Ambulance, Medigas): "Just in time" in-services to staff:

+Cohorting of regidents and/or stoff:

 Cohorting of residents and/or staff:

-Enhanced cleaning:

-Restrictions in place:
+Enhanced cleaning: Restrictions in place:

 Signage:

 Extra hand hygiene stations:

 Specimens sent:

-Current Status:

-Number of symptomatic patients/residents:Number of symptomatic staff:

-Name of Reporting Person:

-Daytime Contact After hours contact:
+Current Status: Number of symptomatic patients/residents:Number of symptomatic staff: Name of Reporting Person: Daytime Contact After hours contact: